sokini/sokini.github.io/week2/week2_ex2.markdown

 Rearrange the code blocks to create a program that checks whether a given number is positive, negative, or zero and prints the result.

+No need to use all the lines of code...

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>